Jackarunda/gmod/README.md

 # Bugs

-If you find a bug, put it in the bugs.txt file here or tell Jackarunda about it in the gmod discord channel.
+If you find a bug, tell Jackarunda about it in the gmod discord channel.